5. How to improve mechanical ventilation (including air conditioning)

 - make sure they’re supplying fresh air into an area and how much

 - make sure they’re maintained in line with manufacturers’ instructions

-You shouldn’t lower mechanical ventilation rates if the number of people reduces in an area temporarily.
+Don’t lower mechanical ventilation rates if the number of people in an area reduces temporarily.

 You should base ventilation rates on the maximum ‘normal’ occupancy of an area.